Setting up your antiSMASH job#

 As can be seen in the screenshot above, all features can be easily toggled off or on in one click on the top of the "Extra features" panel.
 The following three features are off by default and are considered to be useful for advanced users or in case interesting biosynthetic gene clusters were found that warrant further detailed analysis.

 ClusterBlast analysis: the identified clusters are searched against a comprehensive gene cluster database and similar clusters are identified.
 The algorithm used here is inspired by MultiGeneBlast.
 It runs BlastP using each amino acid sequence from a detected gene cluster as a query on a large database of predicted protein sequences from secondary metabolite biosynthetic gene clusters, and pools the results to identify the gene clusters that are most homologous to the gene cluster that was detected in your query nucleotide sequence.
-Please note that selecting this option increases the runtime significantly.
+Enabling this option will increase the runtime of a submission.

 Cluster Pfam analysis: each gene product encoded in the detected BGCs is analyzed against the PFAM database.
 Hits are annotated in the final Genbank/EMBL files that can be downloaded after the analysis is finished.
 Please note that these results are not displayed on the antiSMASH HTML results page but they are present in the results genbank file that can be downloaded.
-Also, selecting this option normally increases the runtime.
+Enabling this option will increase the runtime of a submission.

 FungiSMASH#